-PhD Sociology, University of California, Berkeley (2001)
+PhD Sociology, University of California Berkeley (2001)

 M.A.
 Sociology, University of California Berkeley (1989)

-Sociology of law, social research methods, disability studies, law and inequality, gender and carework
+Social research methods, disability studies, law and inequality, gender and carework

 Carework, disability, social movements